Construction Contract Agreement & Different Ways of Contracting

 - Work Schedule

-Below are the most commonly used construction contract agreements.
+Below are the most commonly used contract agreements for construction works.

 Pure Construction Contract